Wire Motor Control Circuits in Your Browser

 Each trainer guides you through a complete industrial control circuit:

-Wire the Circuit — Click terminals to make connections.
+Wire the Circuit — Click terminals to make connections using what was demonstrated in the learn phase.
 A progress checklist tracks each section as you go.

-Go Further — Troubleshoot injected faults, try alternate wiring methods, or ask the mentor what went wrong.
+Go Further — Troubleshoot injected faults with the multimeter and try alternate wiring methods in the exploration sections.

 Prove Your Understanding — A final test checks that you understand the circuit, not just that you followed the steps.